Requesting Accommodations (Disability Services)

 • Dual Credit Students

 Students enrolled in dual credit courses while in high school are eligible to receive accommodations based on their disability.
-To receive services from Accommodations (Disability Services), students must follow the application process established for all McLennan Community College students and provide all documentation required.
-All documentation submitted will be reviewed by the Accommodations Coordinator to determine eligibility.
+To receive services from Accommodations (Disability Services) for courses at McLennan Community College, students must follow the request process established for all McLennan Community College students.
+Please see "Steps to Requesting Accommodations (Disability Services)".
+A 504 plan or IEP can be accepted upon review, but additional documentation may be required if it is not sufficient to support the accommodation request.

 • Transferring or Only Attending Summer or Minimester Sessions

 Transfer and Transient students should contact Highlander Central to inquire about admission status.
-To secure services from Accommodations (Disability Services), transfer and transient students with disabilities must follow the process outlined below to ensure timely service:
+To secure services from Accommodations (Disability Services), transfer and transient students with disabilities must follow the same process outlined in the "Steps to Requesting Accommodations (Disability Services)".
+The immediate steps are:

-• Complete the Request for Disability Services through WebAdvisor or Self-Service (this documents in your words what you feel you may need).
-If you have difficulty with this you may email disabilities@mclennan.edu more information, but the online request form is preferred.
+• Complete the Register With Disability Services form through Self-Service.
+If you have difficulty with this you may email disabilities@mclennan.edu request information, but the online form is preferred.

-• Receipt of the request and further step reminders are sent to the MCC Student Email
+• Receipt of the request, further step reminders, and a scheduling link are sent to the MCC Student Email

 • Submit documentation by emailing it to disabilities@mclennan.edu or fax to 254-299-6222.
 You may also request documentation or verification of accommodations (such as an Accommodations Letter or Memo) be emailed to disabilities@mclennan.edu or faxed to 254-299-6222 from your current or previous institution.

-• Schedule and complete an intake appointment with Accommodations (Disability Services), preferably by emailing disabilities@mclennan.edu or you may call 254-299-8122.
+• Schedule and complete an intake appointment with Accommodations (Disability Services), preferably by using the scheduling link sent to you, or by emailing disabilities@mclennan.edu or calling 254-299-8122.
 The average wait time for appointments is 1-2 weeks, but may fluctuate depending on the volume of requests.

 Common Points of Confusion: